EasyHealth Living

 10 diabetes friendly snacks for late night with tortilla roll up

-Need a list of diabetic snacks before bed?
-Here's a list of diabetes snacks to spark ideas- be sure to check with your meal plan and/or dietitian to make sure you are getting the proper carb amount.
+A list of research based diabetes friendly snacks you can enjoy anytime of day.
+These snacks are considered to be less prone to elevate glucose levels but be sure to check with your meal plan and/or dietitian before altering your routines.
 Research has shown that high protein low carb snacks are beneficial in controlling glucose levels.

 10 Easy Diabetes Friendly Snacks with tortilla roll up